Be the change - cure someone's blood cancer

 Why do you need more men to join the register?

-Young men are far more likely to be chosen to donate by transplant centres and provide more than half of all donations, but make up only 18% of our register.
+Young men are far more likely to be chosen to donate by transplant centres and provide more than half of all donations.
+Unfortunately, they only make up 18% of our register.
+There’s therefore an urgent need for more to sign up.
+Will you?
+Join now!

-Yes.
+Of course!
 Your sexuality won’t stop you joining our register.
 You’ll be subject to the same rules and health checks as everyone else.
+Join today!

 Can I join the register if I'm taking PrEP?

+Of course!
 You can join the register if you're taking PrEP.
-But if you're asked to donate between now and when you turn 61 (which is on average a 1 in 800 chance) then you might not be able to donate if you'd taken PrEP in the previous few months.
+But if you're asked to donate between now and when you turn 61, then you might not be able to donate if you're still taking PrEP or took it in the months leading up to our request.
 This is because PrEP interferes with the testing process that all potential donors go through.

 Why do you need more people from minority ethnic backgrounds?